Forex Terminology & Dictionary

-There are specific terms and expressions to be considered when involved in forex trading as otherwise, one would not really understand if a specific economic release or speech held by a central banker is beneficial for a currency pair or not.
-Central bankers are forced to use specific language and expressions due to the fact that financial market is so globally interconnected that one reckless speech in the United States may actually make the global equity markets tumble.
-This is due to the fact that trading algorithms govern high-frequency trading and this is visible especially on the forex market.
-These enormous spikes that happen in a blink of an eye on the forex market are not the result of traders buying or selling at the same time but of trading algorithms buying or selling at the same time.
+There are specific terms and expressions to be considered when involved in Forex trading, as otherwise one would not really understand whether a specific economic release or speech made by a central banker is beneficial for a currency pair or not.
+Central bankers are forced to use specific language and expressions due to the fact that the financial market is so globally interconnected that one reckless speech in the United States may actually make the global equity markets tumble.
+This is because trading algorithms govern high-frequency trading, and this is especially visible on the Forex market.
+These enormous spikes that happen in the blink of an eye on the Forex market are not the result of traders buying or selling at the same time, but of trading algorithms buying or selling at the same time.

 Economic Terms to Consider